 - Tosa’s coat is made of short, strong and dense hair.
 Color is mostly red but they may also be white with red markings.

-The AKC’s find a Tosa puppy is one of the few reputed places to buy a Tosa Inu from.
+The AKC’s find a Tosa puppy is one of the few reputed places to get a Tosa Inu from.
 You can also visit the Facebook group for the North America Tosa Inu club of USA.
-It is a great place to meet fellow Tosa owners and you can also find information about importing tosa puppies on sale from Europe.
+It is a place to meet fellow Tosa owners and you can also find information about dogs from Europe.
 Many ethical Netherlands breeders are working diligently to breed gentle yet typical and healthy Tosas.

 The Tosa is not a dog for everyone.
 So please research thoroughly and talk to several dog handlers and families before you invest in a Tosa puppy.
 Failure to do this groundwork is what causes many exotic breeds to end up in the shelters.
 Tosas can be inherently aggressive and they need careful training and socialization.
 So make sure you have the time and resources to commit to that.
-Tosa Inu price can vary from breeder to breeder depending on the bloodline.
-Average Tosa inu price for a puppy with pure bloodline is about $1500 to $2500.
+Tosa Inu prices can vary from breeder to breeder depending on the bloodline.
+The average price for a puppy with pure bloodlines is about $1500 to $2500.